asifbacchus/MailcowBackup/README.md

 Once you've either cloned this git or downloaded the release file, simply copy the files within the archive to whatever location(s) that work for your setup.
-I've stored the files in the git archive in a directory structure that should match most default setups.
+I've stored the files in this git archive in a directory structure that should match most default setups.
 I suggest keeping the contents of the *'/root/scripts'* folder in that location since the root user must execute the script anyways.
 If you edit the 503.html and mc_borg.details files in place,